feathersjs/docs/guides/step-by-step/readme.md

 #### Hooks

-Hooks ran automatically before or after a service is called upon.
+Hooks are functions that run automatically before or after a service is called upon.
-They are gatekeepers and make sure that all operations and calls to services are allowed and have the required information.
+They can be service gatekeepers and make sure that all operations are allowed and have the required information.
-They also make sure that only data that should be returned to a client is returned.
+They can also make sure that only data that should be returned to a client is returned.
 - before hooks: validate/cleanse/check permissions
 - after hooks: remove data before it's sent to the client